huggy12/PCtensorflowStartup/README.md

   - This uses the following Google Colab document which you must use to train the model here: https://colab.research.google.com/drive/1qXn9q6m5ug7EWJsJov6mHaotHhCUY-wG?usp=sharing
   - To use the above you must create a dataset in order to train the model in TFRecord format, which can be done using the dataset creation tools on roboflow:
   - ![image](https://user-images.githubusercontent.com/50968156/117539709-313e3f00-b04f-11eb-96b9-faed81e92415.png)
   - Note: The training process using the google GPU servers takes 6 hours!
+I have included a default model that may work with your face (it was an initial model that seems to trigger on a variety of faces in addition to mine :P)

 ### 3.2 Project Template
 i.
 I found this guys project who had a nice tensorflow lite raspberry pi project here: https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Raspberry_Pi_Guide.md